-Unison can choose to offer the homeowner a remedy of Option Exercise And Orderly Sale in lieu of the foreclosure proceeding, by offering to cure the circumstance of default.
+Unison can choose to offer the homeowner a remedy of Orderly Sale in lieu of the foreclosure proceeding, by offering to cure the circumstance of default.
 The homeowner will have the right to accept or reject this offer.
 Should the homeowner accept the offer, Unison will make one or more Protective Advances to cure the homeowner’s default, and the homeowner will give Unison the right to market and sell the property in an orderly sale in the customary manner in its local market.
-Option Exercise And Orderly Sale is designed to prevent the home from becoming a “distressed” property and going to foreclosure, which preserves the market value of the property, and the value of both the homeowner’s and Unison’s equity interest in the property.
-Following the Option Exercise And Orderly Sale, the homeowner and Unison will share the proceeds according to the provisions of the Unison HomeOwner Agreement.
+Option Exercise and Orderly Sale is designed to prevent the home from becoming a “distressed” property and going to foreclosure, which preserves the market value of the property, and the value of both the homeowner’s and Unison’s equity interest in the property.
+Following the Orderly Sale, the homeowner and Unison will share the proceeds according to the provisions of the Unison HomeOwner Agreement.

 Prior to signing an Agreement with Unison, we typically require a home inspection.
 While many inspections don’t reveal anything new (maybe a lost sock?), they sometimes uncover defects or conditions that can affect the property value if not addressed.
 For example, an inspection might reveal significant rot in the framing under the home’s main living area.
-Issue like this may worsen over time, thus negatively impacting the property’s future value and desirability.
+An issue like this may worsen over time, thus negatively impacting the property’s future value and desirability.

 If a significant issue(s) is found during the inspection, Unison may make note of it in a Deferred Maintenance Addendum.
 Ideally, the homeowner will arrange for the necessary repairs to be made.
 However, if the homeowner doesn’t, Unison reserves the right to treat the issue as a Deferred Maintenance Adjustment scenario in the future.
 Note: You will always be notified if this Addendum is part of your original Agreement.

-Special termination (AKA buy out)
+Special Termination (AKA buy out)